 When visiting the IRS.gov site, your web browser may generate a “pop-up” window.
-Basically, there are three types of pop-up windows that you may see on IRS.gov:
+There are three types of pop-up windows that you may see on IRS.gov:

 Small pop-up windows that are displayed after you click on a link.
 These pop-ups are generated by the IRS.gov website, and they will provide you with additional information related to a particular piece of information that you may be viewing.
 In addition, they may provide you with assistance at specific points within an application.
 These types of pop-ups are provided as helpful enhancements to IRS.gov applications and are sanctioned by the IRS.